Einestine-Foundation-Symposium/Symposium_Website/README.md

 ## Development in the dev version

-Any changes in the GitHub repo will be reflected immediately on the [test deployment](test-symposium.netlify.app) - it will then take two hours for it to get deployed to he official website for [Einstein Foundation Symposium](https://symposium.einsteinfoundation.de/)
+Any changes in the GitHub repo will be reflected immediately on the [test deployment](test-symposium.netlify.app) - it will then take two hours for it to get deployed to the official website for [Einstein Foundation Symposium](https://symposium.einsteinfoundation.de/)

 ## Contributing :two_hearts:
 - If you like it, leave your star in this project :star2: